TREASURER - FAQ

 Following is information that addresses common questions regarding the sale of property by the county.

-5. Payment if full is required the day of the sale.
-Acceptable forms of payment are: cash, cashiers check, money order, personal or bank check.
+- Payment in full is required the day of the sale.
+Acceptable forms of payment are: cash, cashier’s check, money order, personal or bank check.
 Property will be deeded subject to bank clearance in the case of non-verified funds.

-9. Property on which the taxes are three years delinquent are subject to tax deed.
-Each November and December a list is published in the Post Register of properties that may be subject to tax deed.
-It should be noted that most of these will be paid by the end of December.
+- Property on which the taxes are three years delinquent are subject to tax deed.
+Each January a list is published in the Post Register of properties that may be subject to tax deed.
+It should be noted that most of these will be paid by soon thereafter.